AtomicBillyGruff/Automating-Deployment-of-ELK-stack-within-Microsoft-Azure/README.md

 ![Network Diagram Image](images/diagram-network.png)

-These files have been tested and used to generatea a live ELK deployment on Azure.
+These files have been tested and used to generate a live ELK deployment on Azure.
 They can be used to either recreate the entire deployment pictured above.
 Alternatively, select portions of the main.yaml file may be used to install only select pieces of it, such as Filebeat.

 - _main.yaml_